-Over the last decade attendance in the Detroit school system has experienced a 50% decline, dropping from over 170,000 to just 83,000.
+Over the last decade attendance in the Detroit school system has experienced a 50% decline, dropping from over 170,000 students to just 83,000 enrolled.
 Fifty-nine schools were closed in 2010.
 In February of 2011, city legislators approved a bill that would close another 70.
 Despite the closures, there will still be over 70 schools operating in the Detroit School district.

 If Detroit didn’t have money to operate the schools, it comes as no surprise the city didn’t have the funds to raze them either.
 Dozens of abandoned facilities stand vacant around the city, a grim reminder of the declining population and industrial importance of Detroit.

 What plagues the school district is the same thing that plagues the city of Detroit: the decline of industry.
 Detroit was once the largest industrial hub in North America; the Big Three automakers owned hundred-acre tracts of land and employed hundreds of thousands of workers.

 For the most part, all domestic auto production happened in Detroit.
 In the early 1950s Detroit was the fourth-largest city in the United States, boasting a population of nearly 2 million residents.

 From the 1970s to the 1990s, the domestic automakers would see their market share drop; increased costs would also see more vehicle production outsourced.